sjdirect/abot/README.md

 ###Logging (Optional)
 Abot uses Log4Net to log messages.
 These log statements are a great way to see whats going on during a crawl.
 However, if you dont want to use log4net you can skip this section.

 Below is an example log4net configuration.
-Read more abot log4net at http://logging.apache.org/log4net/release/manual/introduction.html.
+Read more abot log4net at [their website](http://logging.apache.org/log4net/release/manual/introduction.html)

 Add using statement for log4net.
 ```c#
 using log4net.Config;
 ```

 Be sure to call the following method to tell log4net to read in the config file.
 This call must happen before Abot's Crawl(Uri) method, otherwise you wont see any output.
+This is usually called in the beginning of a console app or service or the global.asax of a web app.
 ```c#
 XmlConfigurator.Configure();
 ```